Harry Watson (ice hockey, born 1898): Playing career

 After the war, Watson joined the Toronto Dentals in a playoff series against the Hamilton Tigers, which the Tigers won.
 For the 1919–20 season, he joined the new Toronto Granites, the OHA team from the Toronto Granite Club.
 Led by Watson, the Granites won the Allan Cup in 1921–22 and 1922–23, with Watson named a first-team all-star in both seasons.
 They then represented Canada at the 1924 Winter Olympics, winning the ice hockey gold medal.
 At the Olympics, Watson scored 36 goals in five games as the Canadian team outscored the opposition 132-3 over six games.
 In one game against Switzerland, Watson scored 13 goals.

 He turned down several lucrative offers to play professionally in the National Hockey League.
 Charlie Querrie, manager of the Toronto St. Patricks, offered Watson $10,000 to join his team for the 1924–25 season, but Watson declined.
 His Granites teammate Hooley Smith would have a 17-year NHL career, but Watson wanted to enter the business world and retired as a player in 1924.

 Coaching career

 In 1930, he became coach of the Toronto National Sea Fleas senior amateur team.
 During the 1931 playoff season, Watson refereed several OHA games.
 In December 1931, during his second season behind the bench for the Sea Fleas, Watson made a brief comeback as a player at the age of 33 after one of his players was unable to make a road trip.
 As coach, Watson guided the team to the Allan Cup in 1932.

 Honours

-Watson was inducted into the Hockey Hall of Fame in 1962 and the IIHF Hall of Fame in 1998.
+Watson was posthumously inducted into the Hockey Hall of Fame in 1962, and into the IIHF Hall of Fame in 1998.